VansiluKodikara/VansiluKodikara/README.md

 ---

 - 👨‍💻 Currently following the ICM Software Course at iCET (Institute of Computer Engineering Technology).
-- 🚀 Mastering Flutter and Dart for cross-platform development.
+- 🚀 Mastering Flutter and Dart for cross-platform development and Artificial Intelligence (AI).
 - 🌱 I’m diving deeper into Front End development tools like BootStrap and TailWind CSS and Back End Frameworks like ElectronJS and also the JavaScript runtime environment, NodeJS.